 But today we’d like to advocate for a third, often overlooked option: the white dial.

-There’s a boldness to a white dial that’s somewhat surprising — it’s just white after all; it’s not like we’re talking about bright yellow or anything.
-We like how it grabs your attention without seeming desperate, providing a clean canvas that shows off the watch’s features better than any other color.
+There’s a boldness to a white dial that’s somewhat surprising.
+Sure, it’s just white after all — it’s not like we’re talking about bright yellow or anything — be like how it grabs your attention without seeming desperate, providing a clean canvas that shows off the watch’s features better than any other color.
 And because of that?
-Well, you better make sure you’ve got a well designed timepiece on your wrist.
+Well, you better make sure you’ve got a well-designed timepiece on your wrist.

 Below, 10 that fit the bill perfectly.

 Designed by ’60s Bauhaus artist Max Bill, this minimalist German watch is far more elegant than anything else you’ll find in the sub-$1000 category.
 It’s a pitch-perfect dress watch and just whimsical enough to be worn in more casual settings as well.

 A workhorse pilot watch with superior readability and a rugged quality that makes it the perfect watch to pair with jeans and a t-shirt.

 Nomos Club 701

 German watch manufacturer Nomos probably makes more white-dial watches than anyone else, but this one is our favorite.
 It comes in at a tasteful 36mm, perfect for smaller wrists, and it’s got a little pop of color to keep things interesting.